box-community/box-workshop-UIElements-pure-js/README.md

 ### Questions
 If you get stuck or have questions, make sure to ask on our [Box Developer Forum](https://forum.box.com)

+# Box UI Elements
+Box UI Elements are pre-built UI components that allow developers to add elements of the main Box web application into their own applications.
+They can be used to navigate through, upload, preview, and select content stored on Box and are available both as React components and framework-agnostic JavaScript libraries.

+Check out the [UI Elements guide](https://developer.box.com/guides/embed/ui-elements/) on our developer documentation.

 # Workshops
 ## Security